microsoft/fluentui/packages/charts/react-charting/etc/react-charting.api.md

 // @public (undocumented)
 export const ChartHoverCard: React_2.FunctionComponent<IChartHoverCardProps>;

+// Warning: (ae-forgotten-export) The symbol "IPlotlySchemaHBC" needs to be exported by the entry point index.d.ts
+//
+// @public (undocumented)
+export function convertPlotlyToHorizontalBarChartProps(plotlyData: IPlotlySchemaHBC): IChartProps[];
 // Warning: (ae-forgotten-export) The symbol "IPlotlySchema" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)